olir/Frankenstein/README.md

 - Left/Right side swapper
 - Test Image (good for calibrating configurations on a VR display) Some filters can be chained together.
-The output of Frankenstein VR can be perfectly viewed in 3D with video players like [LittlStar](http://littlstar.info).
-It appears on a virtual 160-inch curved display.

 ## Summary for Programmers
 If you like to experiment with video filters based on OpenCV just fork it.